wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_exclude.md

 ## Overview

-Check if `wazuh-logcollector`, or `wazuh-agent` in Windows agent, allows valid exclude values for log monitoring
+Check if `wazuh-logcollector`, or `wazuh-agent` in Windows agent, allows valid exclude values for log monitoring.

 ## Objective

 - To confirm `exclude` option is used correctly.
-- To confirm API response is equal to set configuration.
+- To confirm the API response is equal to the set configuration.

 ## General info